RezendeComZ/olderFlow/README.md

 TODO:

-- Bugfix on recent answers with 'yesteday' and other things
 - Create an option to not use "warning function"
 - Show on Google/Duck/Bing/Yahoo a color tag 'Asked about two years ago'(based on: https://stackoverflow.com/questions/:id)
 - Create an option to customize title